tyler-reitz/fullstack.challenge/README.md

 **Double helps executives and their assistants work better together**.
 Managing agendas is an important part of an assistant's job, and we're inviting you to join our mission of making assistants's lives easier.

-### Level 1: Fix title update bug
+### Level 1: Agenda's title bug fix

-One of our users just submitted a bug report: the agenda's title ("Good morning", "Good afternoon", "Good evening", "Good night") does not always update as the day goes by.
+One of our users just submitted a bug report: the agenda's title ("Good morning", "Good afternoon", etc.) does not always update as the day goes by.
 Identify the source of this behavior and fix it.